Cardinals vs. Dodgers MLB Betting Odds, Trends & Prediction

 Cardinals vs. Dodgers MLB Betting Trends

-St. Louis are 3-7 SU in their last 10 games against LA Dodgers
+Cardinals are 1-4 SU in their last 5 games on the road

-LA Dodgers are 12-2 SU in their last 14 games when playing at home against St. Louis
+Dodgers are 9-2 SU in their last 11 games when playing at home against St. Louis

-St. Louis are 1-7 SU in their last 8 games played in March
+Cardinals are 3-9 SU in their last 12 games played in March

 Cardinals vs. Dodgers MLB BETTING PREDICTION